KTH/devops-course/README.md

   * Communication (watch this repo!)
   * Infrastructure
   * Relation to Research in Testing & DevOps
-* Final task: find a first teammate, register one task as a pull request.
+* Goals: watch the repo, find a first teammate, register one first task as a pull request on this repo.

 ### Week 2
 * Session: Grounded theory for DevOps